tutored-community/book-store-app-flutter-master/README.md

 For help getting started with Flutter, view the [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Challenge
+To join the competition and have the chance to win amazing prizes, do the following:

+fork this repo
+work on it
+when you are ready, send an email to info@tutored.it containing the link to your repo!